Here’s a reality for you: When you’re freelancing, or running any business of your own, working out how to get clients is a continual challenge.

 40. Offer a Course

 Another way to establish yourself as an expert in a niche is to offer a course.
-This can be done through your own website if you have enough traffic, or you can offer the course through sites like Udemy and Skillshare.
+This can be done through your own website if you have enough traffic, or you can offer the course through sites like Udemy.

 It’s not at all unusual for people to use these courses to put across a subtle sales message for products and services of their own.